MicrosoftDocs/azure-stack-docs/azure-managed-lustre/create-aml-file-system-terraform.md

   - AI-contribution
 ---

-# Quickstart: Create an Azure Lustre file system using Terraform
+# Quickstart: Create an Azure Managed Lustre file system using Terraform

 In this quickstart, you use Terraform to create an [Azure Managed Lustre](amlfs-overview.md) file system.